beenotung/ts-liveview/README.md

 ts-liveview helps to deliver fast and interactive user interface directly from the node.js server.

-_(Without MBs of javascript to be downloaded and executed on the client side)_
+_(Without MBs of javascript to be downloaded and executed on the client side.)_

+The client-side runtime of ts-liveview is below 13KB (2.5KB bundled, minified and gzipped).

 ts-liveview supports `JSX` but it **doesn't rely on Virtual DOM**.
 Instead, precise DOM operations are derived from application-specific event handlers, and sent to the browser client for realtime UI update.